myselfmohith/My-Docs/Javascript/README.md

 const assets = [
     '/',
     '/index.html'
-    // Contains the Cache Pages
+    // Contains the Cache Pages No need to include ICONS,SERVICE WORKER and MANIFEST FILE
     // one offline Page
 ];